wfkhrrzi/Recruitment-Web-App/readme.md

       TargetFolder: '$(System.DefaultWorkingDirectory)/recruitment'  # Destination subfolder
     ```

-  * Create a virtual environment in the recruitment folder and install required dependencies.
+  * Create a virtual environment in that resides in the recruitment folder and install required dependencies.
 Note the line `python3.9 manage.py collectstatic` which collect all static files into a single location

     ```yml
     # Make a venv, activate, install requirements, run collectstatic